tannuzxz/Portfolio/README.md

    git clone https://github.com/tannuzxz/Portfolio.git
    ## 📥 Download and Setup with GitHub CLI

-2. ### Clone the Repository).
+2. ### Clone the Repository

 You can quickly clone this repository using the GitHub CLI.
 Ensure you have the CLI installed on your system.
-If not, you can download it from [GitHub CLI Documentation](https://cli.github.com/
+If not, you can download it from [GitHub CLI Documentation](https://cli.github.com/).

 To clone this repository, run the following command: